Template management: Use any previous email as a quick template in GMass

 Those people will now have the template appear in their GMass templates dropdown.

-Send one-click replies to emails using reply templates with The Gate
+Send one-click replies to emails using reply templates with The Reply Project

 Everything we’ve described thus far on this page has focused on using a template to send an email (or a sequence of emails) to a list.
 But replying back and forth with contacts is a major part of the correspondence process as well — and you just might want templates for that.

-GMass has a system for quick, templated replies to people who respond to your emails called The Gate.
+GMass has a system for quick, templated replies to people who respond to your emails called The Reply Project.

-Then go to your GMass dashboard, find the email campaign where you’ll be sending replies, and click on the number of replies in the replies column.
-That will bring up the right sidebar with all of the replies to your email.
+Go to your GMass dashboard or the web-based report for a campaign, and click on the number of replies in the replies field.
+That will bring up the right flyout panel showing all the replies to your email.